For Information on how to submit a course for Gordon Rule designation, click here.

 The Gordon Rule revisions require “multiple” writing assignments.
-FIU courses will meet this requirement by assigning a minimum of three writing assignments.
+FIU courses will meet this requirement by assigning a minimum of three writing assignments, reasonably sequenced throughout the course, typically totaling 3500 words or more.
 Below is a list of the types of writing assignments that normally will fulfill the college-level writing requirement.

 Types of Writing Assignments that normally fulfill the Gordon Rule

 In addition to encouraging “college-level writing,” as defined above, specific assignments may include, but are not limited to, the following:

 - Essay Examinations (essay exams may count as one, but no more than one, of the three writing assignments)